phantom-node/memory_locker/README.md

 and built during installation.
 The build process requires a compiler and headers.
 Refer to gem documentation for instructions.

-If you use Debian-based system, you can skip building by installing precompiled gem package:
+If you use a Debian-based system, you can skip building by installing a precompiled gem package:

     sudo apt install ruby-ffi